Yarmouth Stadium: Post-war history

-Recent History
+Recent history

 Simon Franklin was appointed Racing Manager and then General Manager after Nigel Long became Racing Manager.
 Simon & Justin Franklin then brought in Nigel Bray as General Manager whilst they took control of other duties.
 One of which was overseeing the new £2.5 million grandstand built in 2006, the state of the art 250-seater restaurant and three executive boxes included a plaque naming the building the Len Franklin Grandstand in memory of the co-founder of the stadium.
 The track hosted the TV Trophy in 2007 & 2013 and the Trainers Championship in 2013.
 Trainers Mark Wallis and John Mullins joined Yarmouth after the closure of Walthamstow Stadium via Harlow.

 Track improvements costing £190,000 were completed in 2012 and Mark Wallis became Champion Trainer 2012 to 2014 as a Yarmouth handler.
 His 2012 English Greyhound Derby triumph with Blonde Snapper brought the ultimate prize to the track.
 Yarmouth also runs on the BAGS service overseen by Racing Manager Marcus Westgate who took over in 2012.

-In 2018 the stadium signed a deal with ARC to race every Monday and Thursday evening.
+In 2018 the stadium signed a media rights contract with ARC to race every Monday and Thursday evening and a new five-year contract extension was agreed to run from January 2025.